SeanHwangG/test/database.md

 * Hive: Hadoop subproject in SQL manner when files are insufficient, need tables, schemas, partitions, indices
   * Need a multi petabyte warehous for an open data format (RDBMS)

+> Question

+* Challenges
+  1. Chaep nodes fails, especially if you have many
+      * Build fault tolerance into system
+  1. Commodity network = low bandwidth
+      * Push computation to the data
+  1. Programming distributed systems is hard
+      * Data parallel programming models (users write map & reduce functions, system distributes work and handles faults)
+      * Use CRC32 checksum to validate data

+* Three layers of ecosystem?
+  * Data Management and Storage
+  * Data Integration and Processing
+  * Coordination and Workflow Management

 ### Mapreduce